AydenBravender/FBLA-School-Resource/README.md

 ### Data Storage In SQLITE3

 SQLITE3 is the primary form of storage for this application.
 It was chosen for its efficiency and ease in finding, appending, and removing objects from a SQL table.
-SQL requests were made to prohibit the use of SQL intections through the use of place holders ```?```.
+SQL requests were made to prohibit the use of SQL intections through the use of place holders such as: ```?```.

 ## Functions